-Comps at Gap North America increased 6% against a 5% decline
+August comps at Gap North America increased 5% against a 4%

-America's same-store sales were up 5% versus a 1% increase in
+America's same-store sales were up 4% versus a 1% dip recorded in

-reflected a 5% rise in comps compared with a 9% fall in the
+reflected a robust 10% rise in comps compared with a 1% fall in the

 prior-year period.
 On the flip side, comps at the International

-business declined 2% for the month, but were comparatively better
+business declined 3% in September, but were comparatively better

-driven by 5% growth in the company's comps.
+by 5% growth in the company's comps figure.

 Concurrently, two of the company's competitors -